sebastiaangroot/imdb-data-parser/README.md

 Parses the IMDB dumps into CSV and Relational Database insert queries Uses IMDB dumps from: http://www.imdb.com/interfaces

+imdb-data-parser is a free software licensed by GPLv3.

 Requirements
 ================
 Python 3.x